 Final Thoughts

-I hope you enjoy making these DIY face cream recipes and moisturizers; I know they all work well as I use them myself.
+I hope you enjoy making this DIY face cream.
+I know it works well as I use it myself.
 Let me know how you get on, and ask any questions in the comments below.

 Hi Angela